spdskatr/doingmybest/content/posts/datathon.md

-+++
+---
-title = "How Making Our ML Models Worse Helped Us Win A Datathon" date = "2022-04-30T16:22:38+01:00" author = "spdskatr" authorTwitter = "" #do not include @ cover = ""
+title: "How Making Our ML Models Worse Helped Us Win A Datathon"
+date: "2022-04-30T16:22:38+01:00"
+author: "spdskatr"
+authorTwitter: ""
-tags = ["coding", "ml"]
+tags: ["coding", "ml"]
-keywords = ["", ""]
+keywords: ["", ""]
-description = "Our first breakthrough during a data science contest was realising that our machine learning models were performing way too well." showFullContent = false readingTime = 15
+description: "Our first breakthrough during a data science contest was realising that our machine learning models were performing way too well."
-+++
+---

 (If you just want to see the report we had written, [here it is](/datathon/Datathon_Report.pdf).)